XPeng X9: Singapore

 The X9 debuted for the Singapore market at the 2025 Singapore Motor Show on 9 January 2025, with orders opening later the same month.
 It is available exclusively with the front-wheel drive powertrain, with the same two battery options achieving 480. and 575 km on the WLTP cycle.
+The X9 Pro was launched in Singapore on 14 May 2026, with two variants: Standard Range (94.8 kWh) and Long Range (110 kWh).

 Thailand

 The X9 was launched in Thailand on 28 November 2024, in the unnamed sole variant using the 101.5 kWh battery pack.
 On 22 February 2025, XPeng held a ceremony commemorating the shipment of 300 right-hand drive X9 units to Thailand, the first shipment to international markets for the X9.
 In March 2025, the unnamed sole variant became the Luxury variant, and the entry-level Premium variant using the 84 kWh battery pack was added.
 In August 2025, the Premium variant was replaced by the Executive using the larger 101.5 kWh battery pack.
+In January 2026, the Executive Special Color Edition variant became available.

 Safety

 The X9 achieved a five-star rating in China's C-NCAP safety testing, scoring 86.6% overall.
 The tested model was the top trim with the larger battery and front-wheel drive powertrain, and was equipped with the optional XNGP urban NOA system featuring two LiDARs and two Nvidia Orin X SoCs.
 In the subcategories, it scored 86.18% on occupant protection, 69.92% on pedestrian protection, and 97.68% in active safety, which is the second highest score in the category behind the Aito M9.